prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-adunit-ios.md

 #### 3rd Party Ad Server

-As mentioned in the previous section the default ad servers for Prebid SDK are Mopub and GAM.
-For 3rd part ad server support, the fetchDemand function has been extended to return the Prebid Server bidder key / values to be passed to the ad server of choice.
+The default ad servers for Prebid's Mobile SDK are MoPub and GAM.
+The SDK can be expanded to include support for 3rd party ad servers through the fetchDemand function.
+This function returns the Prebid Server bidder key/values (targeting keys), which can then be passed to the ad server of choice.

 In this mode, the publisher will be responsible for the following actions:
 * Call fetchDemand with extended targetingDict callback